Raze97/Telegram-Survey-Bot/README.md

 A [Telegram](https://telegram.org/) bot to conduct your ambulatory assessment study by sending surveys to participants' smartphones.

-The bot script is written in Python and can be simply configured by a single JSON-file under Windows, MacOS and Linux.
+The bot script is written in Python, can be simply configured by a single JSON-file and runs under Windows, MacOS and Linux.

 ## Features